The Caribbean is one of the world’s most popular cruise destinations with over 25 million cruisers visiting the region each year.

 The Eastern Caribbean includes the U.S. Virgin Islands, British Virgin Islands, Puerto Rico and Grand Turk.
 Departing from Florida, you may enjoy an en-route stop in the Bahamas, either at Nassau or perhaps a private island belonging to the cruise line.

 Eastern Caribbean islands are relatively close together, which means there are fewer sea days and longer stops in port so you can enjoy full days of land-based activities during your cruise.
 Excursions tend to be geared towards beach or water activities and there are also some great shopping opportunities.

 Western Caribbean itineraries may include Cozumel and other Mexican ports, as well as Honduras, Belize, the Dominican Republic, Grand Cayman, Costa Rica and Jamaica.

-As many of the ports are on the mainland, you’ll find a wider range of excursions available which is great for anyone who wants more than shopping and sunbathing from their cruise holiday.
+As many of the popular Western Caribbean ports are on the mainland, you’ll find a wider range of excursions available which is great for anyone who wants more than shopping and sunbathing from their cruise holiday.
 The ports are further apart than those in the eastern Caribbean though, so you may have more time spent on-board the ship.

 The lower part of the Caribbean includes the ‘ABC islands’ (Aruba, Bonaire and Curacao), plus St. Lucia, Barbados, Grenada and the Grenadines.